All Episodes

 Anyway, we're going to do something next, so hang in there.

-As usual, half my brain's hide behind my back, just to make it fair.
+As usual, half my brain tied behind my back just to make it fair.

-Joe Scarborough today hosted Charlie Black on his Morning Joe show on DNC TV.
+Joe Scarborough today hosted Charlie Black on his Morning Joe show on DNC-TV.

-I mean, that's inflammatory.
+I mean, it's inflammatory.

 And fortunately, I heard your report earlier that Senator Obama's repudiated these very unusual views.

-What this is getting easy for Obama doesn't have to repudiate anything, and they say he repudiates it.
+He doesn't have to repudiate anything, and they say he repudiates it.

 At any rate, I did not lose my place.

-I heard your report earlier, Senator Obama has repudiated these very unusual views, but John McCain believes that Barack Obama or Hillary Clinton should not be held accountable for their or should be held accountable for their public policy views.
+Senator Obama has repudiated these very unusual views, but John McCain believes that Barack Obama or Hillary Clinton should not be held accountable for their or should be held accountable for their public policy views, the things we've described before.

 I don't think Senator McCain wants to get in the middle of a discussion about Senator Obama's former pastor.